EQWorks/common/README.md

 # Common

-Our evolving handbook, based on common philosophies and practices, to groom good work culture and environment.
+Our living handbook is based on common philosophies and practices to create a positive work culture and environment.

 For new or prospective members, this handbook is for you to understand how to be a part of the organization, contribute productively, grow, and enjoy.

 For existing members, this handbook is for you to refer, re-examine, and suggest revisions to morph it into a better shape that suits the ever-evolving meta and dynamics.

-We actively absorb and adapt valuable bits and pieces from [references by other individuals and organizations](references.md).
+We actively absorb and adopt valuable bits and pieces from [references by other individuals and organizations](references.md).

 ## General